argoproj/argo-workflows/docs/cli/argo_cron_delete.md

 ### Options

 ```
-      --all    Delete all workflow templates
+      --all    Delete all cron workflows
   -h, --help   help for delete
 ```